omnikitty/javascript-basics/README.md

 # javascript-basics

-A humble repository to stash small treasures and curious collectibles on our journey to explore this language.
+A humble repository to stash small treasures and curious collectibles.